-This toothbrush is another Amazon best seller with over 800 5* reviews.
+This toothbrush is another Amazon best seller with hundreds of 5* reviews.
 However, if you are looking for something similar with a smaller head size the Nimbus Superfine Compact Toothbrush (reviewed above) may suit you better.

 Colgate 360 Soft Toothbrush

 - Comfortable sturdy handle with thumb grip

 - Bristles of different lengths arranged in 3 circular polishing cups